 Whenever Baloo does that, I know that another dog has just passed by.
 It gets particularly obvious because he’s also getting tense, as if he was expecting something.

 If your dog is a hunting breed, it’s also possible that some other animal passed through here and he picked up its scent.

 My dog is sniffing a lot – How do I get my dog to stop sniffing everything?

 So, now that you know why dogs sniff and that a reasonable amount of sniffing can actually be very beneficial for your dog, let’s look at how you can limit it to a reasonable extent.

 Of course, it’s not much fun having to be pulled around by your dog and then standing at one spot for basically the whole walk…

-So, what I recommend you do is that you train your dog for walks at your terms.
+So, what I recommend doing is to train your dog for walks on your terms.
 This means that you let him sniff for a little while, then tell him to keep going.
 Plus, sniffing is only allowed if you tell him it’s okay to do so.
-For the rest of the time, he should walk heel or just on a loose leash.
+For the rest of the time, he should walk to heel or just on a loose leash.

 This makes sure that walks are on your terms, but he still gets his sniffing time, so you’re both happy!

 Give him enough chances to sniff